-Funded by the Oak Foundation this major knowledge and capacity building programme will propel a fundamental step change in the UK evidence base on homelessness amongst people from Black and minoritised ethnic groups in the UK.
+This major knowledge and capacity building programme, which is possible thanks to the support of Oak Foundation, will propel a fundamental step change in the UK evidence base on homelessness amongst people from Black and minoritised ethnic groups in the UK.

 Overseen by an expert research advisory group, the programme offers a comprehensive, authoritative account of the overall statistical picture alongside rich qualitative evidence offering a ‘deep dive’ into key groups, issues and experience of concerns.
 All of this with a view to shaping priorities, tools and levers for intervention that can be used to eliminate racial discrimination, disparities and injustices in the homelessness and housing field.

 Our first statistical report on the State Of The Nation was published on 21 November 2022.
+Headline findings included that Black People in the UK are three times more likely to experience homelessness.
 Find out more here.

 Next Steps